adamfowleruk/mljs/planning.md

   - TEST Support Fields for range constraints
   - DONE BUG: Widgets: HighCharts - handle 'undefined' in label on pie charts (only happens on chartsearch page, not on workplace page)
   - Core: Rework searchcontext
-   - Allow contribution of facets/sort etc to alter both text (grammar) queries and structured query (independantly, via searchcontext)
+   - Allow contribution of facets/sort etc to alter both text (grammar) queries and structured query (independently, via searchcontext)
    - Support compound search mode in V7 (options + search)
    - (Doubtful) Check if structured query supports dynamic text query constraints with grammar (i.e. one term with grammar parsing)
-   - Do shadow query automatically in searchcontext rather than per-widget?
+   - DEFERRED Do shadow query automatically in searchcontext rather than per-widget?
-   - Come up with a strategy for parent-child relationships in search widgets (one way facet selection - E.g. genre THEN album)
+   - DEFERRED Come up with a strategy for parent-child relationships in search widgets (one way facet selection - E.g. genre THEN album)
   - Widgets: Navigable charts / co-occurence - clicking sets facet value
    - High charts column
    - High charts line